evrys/toggledy/README.md

 - Games with positive social effects (like Pokémon GO)
 - Weird roguelike or simulation games

-If you're working on something cool like those, we should totally chat about it!
+If you're working on something cool like those, we should chat about it ^^